 The pass-no pass grading option encourages students to enrich their education beyond the general education requirements, their majors, and areas of academic strength.
 Instructors are not aware students have elected the pass-no pass grading option.
 At the end of the term, they will submit a traditional letter grade for each student.
 Traditional letter grades are converted as follows: satisfactory or better (C- and higher) to passing (P); marginal (D+, D and D-) to marginal pass (PD); and failing (F) to not passing (NP).
 Grades of P, PD and NP do not affect the grade point average.

 A student may elect to enroll up to 12 credits through the pass-no pass grading option during their undergraduate career at Furman.
+If students elect to use the pass-no pass grading option for courses enrolled in the spring 2020 semester, those courses will not count against the 12-credit limit.
+The deadline for electing the pass-no pass grading option for spring 2020 courses is May 18, 2020 for May 2020 degree candidates, August 14, 2020 for August 2020 degree candidates and August 31, 2020 for all other students.
 No student may elect the pass-no pass option for more than 8 credits in a single semester.
+The eight-credit per-semester limit is waived for the spring 2020 semester.

 Courses enrolled through the pass-no pass grading option may not satisfy a general education requirement.
 Students may use the pass-no pass option in a course that fulfills any general education requirement, however once the pass-no pass option is elected, the student forfeits any general education credits associated with the course.
 For this reason, pass-no pass requests for courses which carry any general education credit must be approved by the student’s advisor.
 Additionally, students may not use the pass-no pass grading option for any prerequisites leading to the fulfillment of the FL GER.
 Once the FL GER has been fulfilled, students may enroll in courses in another foreign language through the pass-no pass grading option, provided that the courses are not a major requirement or offered through a student’s major department.